List of volcanic eruptions in Iceland: Snæfellsnes volcanic belt (SVB)

 The Snæfellsnes volcanic belt (SVB) is an intraplate volcanic belt, connected to the North American plate.

-It is proposed that the east-west line from the Grímsvötn volcano in the Mid-Iceland Belt (MIB) to the SVB shows the movement of the North American Plate over the Iceland hotspot.
+It is proposed that the east–west line from the Grímsvötn volcano in the Mid-Iceland Belt (MIB) to the SVB shows the movement of the North American Plate over the Iceland hotspot.

-Includes: Arnarstapi, Djúpalónssandur, Grundarfjörður, Hellnar, Ljósufjöll, Lóndrangar, Snæfellsjökull
+Includes: Snæfellsjökull and smaller volcanoes on Snæfellsnes, plus Helgafell.

 South Iceland Seismic Zone (SISZ)

 The South Iceland Seismic Zone (SISZ) is a fracture zone, which connects the East and West Volcanic Zones.
 It contains its own volcanic systems, smaller than those in the Mid-Iceland Belt.
+The SISZ is a set of major and active transform faults striking west-northwest in southwestern Iceland, being one of two large fracture zones, associated with such transform faults, striking about 75°N to 80°W, the other being the Tjörnes Fracture Zone.

-Includes: Grímsnes, Ingólfsfjall, Kerið, Reynisdrangar, Selfoss (town)
+Includes: The towns of Selfoss, Vík, Hvolsvöllur and probably Þingvellir the old meeting place of the Alþing.

 Tjörnes Fracture Zone (TFZ)

 The Tjörnes Fracture Zone (TFZ) connects the North Volcanic Zone to the Kolbeinsey Ridge (KR), which is part of the Mid-Atlantic Ridge.
 It contains its own volcanic systems, which are smaller than those in the Mid-Iceland Belt.

 It is one of two major and active transform faults zones striking west-northwest in northern and southern Iceland.
 The Tjörnes and Reykjanes Fracture Zones are found striking about 75°N to 80°W.